 The Hedrin JV has engaged the Company to provide management services to the Limited Partnership in exchange for a management fee, which for 2008, on an annualized basis, is \$527,000.
-As of September 30, 2008, the Company has recognized \$315,036 of other income from management fees earned from the Hedrin JV which is included in the Company's Condensed Consolidated Statement of Operations for the nine months ended September 30, 2008 as a component of interest and other income.
+As of March 31, 2008, the Company has recognized \$51,496 of other income from management fees earned from the Hedrin JV.